seeplayerone/dapp-bin/testnet-tutorial/rpc.md

 ### asimov_getBlockChainInfo

-Returns the information of block chain
+Returns the information of block chain.

 #### Parameters